GROwen/docs/ecf.md

 Complete application in RGMS after taking feedback into consideration.
 Applicants should also seek advice from colleagues and Faculty Mentors before finalising the application.

-- Applying for Heart Foundation co-funding?
+- Applying for Heart Foundation or MSRA co-funding?

-If 'YES', the electronic copy of the Heart Foundation application form must be emailed to [nhmrc-people-support@unimelb.edu.au](mailto:nhmrc-people-support@unimelb.edu.au) as a word DOC with the email subject header _"ECF NHMRC/HF CO FUNDING FINAL"_.
-Please ensure that all signatures have been completed except for 'Verification by Research Office', which will be arranged by our office prior to submitting to Heart Foundation.
-This must be submitted before the Authority to Submit form is delivered to our office.
+If applying for co-funding with either of these organisations, a separate application must be made to them **in addition** to ticking the co-funding option in your NHMRC fellowship application.
+Heart Foundation applications are due to open in February 2015 (closing date to be advised) and MSRA applications are open now (applications close 29 March 2016).

+Review and submission of Heart Foundation and MSRA applications will managed as a separate process in 2016 due to the variation in application deadlines.
+Further information on applying for Heart Foundation and MSRA applications will be made available via [Research Professional](http://research.unimelb.edu.au/funding/find-funding.html) shortly.

 - Certify the application in RGMS